 Cheese sauce works very well with the broccoli as well as slightly sharp and acidic tomatoes.
 The dish is not bland and it has more than one texture, that of the creamy sauce.

 How to make it...

-- 350 g macaroni, cooked as per instructions
+- 350 g macaroni (or any other pasta), cooked as per instructions

-- 1 broccoli head, cut into small pieces
+- 1 broccoli head, cut into small florets

 - 50 g plain flour